Tax Audit – Help With IRS Tax Audit and State Tax Audit

 IRS Tax Audit and State Tax Audit Representation

 Nothing strikes fear in the hearts of people more than receiving an IRS Examination Letter in the mail.
-Audits take significant time away from your business and family, requiring you to gather mounds of records substantiating each and every item reported on your tax return and develop a comprehensive understanding of tax law.
+Audits take significant time away from your business and family.
+They require you to gather mounds of records substantiating each and every item reported on your tax return.
+It truly requires a comprehensive understanding of tax law.
 It is a daunting experience and rightfully so.
-With no professional tax audit representation, you may end up paying more taxes than you should or even worse lead into other tax years being opened for examination.
+With no professional tax audit representation, you end up paying more likely other tax years examined.
 It is easy to see that it makes sense to seek tax audit help to get appropriate help with IRS audits.

 The IRS leaves no stone unturned in its mission to determine the accuracy of your tax return.
-If you don’t comply with the examiner’s wishes, the IRS will recalculate your tax and send you home with a hefty tax bill as your parting gift.
+If you don’t comply with the examiner’s wishes, the IRS will recalculate your tax.
+Then, they will send you home with a hefty tax bill as your parting gift.

 Many taxpayers decide to handle tax audit representation themselves, and discover they may have been “penny wise,” avoiding a representative’s fee, but “pound foolish,” because they received a substantial bill for a significant tax deficiency.
 In order to properly defend yourself, you must have an extensive knowledge of the tax code and regulations.

-IRS Examiners are trained to extract more information from you than you have a legal obligation to provide.
-IRS Auditors know that most people fear them and are ignorant of their rights.
+IRS Examiners’ objective is to extract more information from you than you have a legal obligation to provide.
+Auditors know that most people fear them and are ignorant of their rights.
 As a result, they know they can use that fear and ignorance to their advantage.

 Your Rights As A Taxpayer During A Tax Audit state that you may either represent yourself or have someone else represent you in your place.
-However, your representative must be a person allowed to practice before the IRS, such as an enrolled agent.
-An IRS audit attorney can be used but this is generally a more costly option.
+However, your representative must be a person able to practice before the IRS, such as an enrolled agent.
+An IRS audit attorney is an option but this is generally a more costly option.